shekeriev/suse-tu/virtual-machines/README.md

         Remove-HVDHCPSetup

-As a result of the above, we will end up with a new switch (NAT vSwitch) and a tiny virtual machine (HVDHCP) that will act as DHCP server to the virtual machines that are connected to the switch.
+As a result of the above, we will end up with a new switch (NAT vSwitch) and a tiny virtual machine (HVDHCP) that will act as a DHCP server for the virtual machines that are connected to the switch.
 The default network settings are:

 - network - 192.168.99.0/24
 - default gateway - 192.168.99.1